daskol/yax/README.md

 _ = jax.jit(apply)(params, batch)  # JIT-compiled execution.
 ```

-**Querying** MoX provides facility for model exploration and examination.
+**Querying** MoX provides tools for model exploration and examination.
-Specifically, MoX helps to answer for the following kind of questions: What
+Specifically, MoX can help answer questions like: "What `nn.Dense` modules have
-does `nn.Dense` module have `10` features?
+10 features?"

 ```python
 modules: Sequence[yax.Mox] = yax.query('//module_call[@features=10]', mox)
 ```

-We use XPath (same old XML Path expression language) for writing requests.
+We use XPath (the familiar XML Path expression language) for writing queries.
-XPath is a brief and convient way to expression search conditions.
+XPath is a concise and convenient way to express search conditions.
 In fact,
-module tree can be represented with respect to DOM which excelently represents
+the module tree can be represented similarly to a DOM structure, which
-nested structure of a neural network as well as module attributes in internal
+effectively models the nested structure of a neural network as well as the
-nodes.
+module attributes in its internal nodes.

-**Modification** With such expressive query language, it is easy to change an
+**Modification** With such an expressive query language, modifying an original
-original model on-the-fly.
-For example, one can change all ReLU activation
+model on the fly becomes easy.
+For example, one can replace all ReLU activation
-functions with GELU or replace all `nn.Dense` layers with LoRA-adapters.
+functions with GELU or substitute all `nn.Dense` layers with LoRA adapters.

 ```python
 # Replace ReLU with GELU